-Last in our grammar series we looked at Infinitives of purpose.
-Today we are learning how to use active and passive language to help us describe processes that we often see in task 1 of the IELTS academic writing test.
+We are going to learning how to use active and passive language to help us describe processes that we often see in task 1 of the IELTS academic writing test.

 Warm Up Activity - Key Vocabulary

 First let's study the vocabulary that we will be using in today's lesson.
-Match the words to the definitions by selecting a word, then selecting a gap.
+Match the words to the definitions by dragging and dropping a word, then selecting a gap.

 The Passive Voice